Kristi Yamaguchi: Books and magazines

 Yamaguchi authored five books.
 She released Figure Skating for Dummies in 1997 followed by Always Dream, Pure Gold in 1998.
-In 2011, she published her award-winning children's book, Dream Big, Little Pig, which was #2 on the New York Times bestseller list and received the Gelett Burgess Children's Book Award.
+In 2011, she published her award-winning children's book, Dream Big, Little Pig, which was No. 2 on the New York Times bestseller list and received the Gelett Burgess Children's Book Award.
 A portion of the proceeds went to the Always Dream Foundation to support early childhood literacy programs.
 A sequel, It's a Big World Little Pig, was published March 6, 2012.
-Then, in 2016, came Cara's Kindness which was illustrated by PIxar artist John Lee.
+Cara's Kindness, which was illustrated by Pixar artist John Lee, was released in 2016.

+Throughout the years, Yamaguchi has graced the covers of Sports Illustrated, People, and other magazines.